 Yellow gold and white gold, while both containing elements of gold, are different colors, which is perhaps the biggest difference between the two and will impact personal preference the most.

 Yellow gold is the color you think of when you think of gold, while white gold appears more silver than gold and has a white sheen.
 Yellow gold looks great on everyone and with almost every style and color of stone.
 It’s warm, inviting, and classic.
 White gold is also classic, but it has an overall cooler tone that stands out against all skin shades.
-It pairs best with stones that are also cooler in color, such as colorless diamonds, emeralds, and blue sapphires.
+White gold engagement rings pair best with stones that are also cooler in color, such as colorless diamonds, emeralds, and blue sapphires.

 The number of gold karats present in the metal also impacts its color; the purer the gold, the yellower it will be.
 For example, 18K gold will appear to have a more yellowy-gold color than 14K gold.
 If you want your jewelry to match, make sure you choose either all 18K yellow gold or all 14K yellow gold, so the colors are the same.
 While we recommend keeping your yellow golds the same karat weight, mixing and matching different colored metals is on-trend, so you can always mix yellow gold and white gold jewelry for a fashionable look.